Frequently asked questions

 The best way to protect against the HPV infection is to get immunised.
-The best way to protect against cervical cancer is to have the HPV immunisation and to attend 5-yearly cervical screenings for early detection of abnormal cervical cells.
+Until such time as the new programme starts, the best way to protect against cervical cancer is to be immunised against HPV and have 3-yearly cervical screening for the early detection of abnormal cervical cells.

-Women aged 25 to 69 years will receive primary HPV screening.
+Women aged 25 to 69 years will be offered HPV primary screening.

 HPV infection and the cell changes associated with it are common in women under the age of 25, particularly those who have not been immunised against HPV.
 In younger women, these infections commonly disappear on their own without needing treatment.
 Screening women under the age of 25 could lead to over diagnosis and over treatment.

 In women of child-bearing age, treatment for cervical abnormalities does not affect the chance of getting pregnant, although studies suggest that treatment can be associated with an increased risk of pre-term labour or miscarriage in the second trimester of pregnancy.
 This risk is small, but the benefits of early treatment of cell changes and prevention of cervical cancer far outweighs the risks.
 Treatment is not undertaken unless it’s considered to be absolutely necessary.

 Until such time as HPV primary screening is implemented, HPV tests need to meet the current Guidelines for Cervical Screening in New Zealand.

 The most noticeable change for women will be that cervical screening will only be needed once every five years as opposed to every three years.

 Your smear taker will take a sample just as before.
 What will change is the way the sample is tested in the laboratory.
 The sample taken by your smear taker will first be tested for the presence of HPV.